Lectin: In biochemical warfare

+Abrin from the jequirity pea is similar.

 Dietary lectin

 Leucoagglutinin is a toxic phytohemagglutinin found in raw Vicia faba (fava bean).

 Lectins are widespread in nature, and many foods contain the proteins.
 Some lectins can be harmful if poorly cooked or consumed in great quantities.
-They are most potent when raw as boiling, stewing or soaking in water for several hours can render most lectins inactive.
+They are most potent when raw because boiling, stewing or soaking in water for several hours can render most lectins inactive.
 Cooking raw beans at low heat, though, such as in a slow cooker, will not remove all the lectins.

 Some studies have found that lectins may interfere with absorption of some minerals, such as calcium, iron, phosphorus, and zinc.
 The binding of lectins to cells in the digestive tract may disrupt the breakdown and absorption of some nutrients, and as they bind to cells for long periods of time, some theories hold that they may play a role in certain inflammatory conditions such as rheumatoid arthritis and type 1 diabetes, but research supporting claims of long-term health effects in humans is limited and most existing studies have focused on developing countries where malnutrition may be a factor, or dietary choices are otherwise limited.

 Lectin-free diet

-The first writer to advocate a lectin-free diet was Peter J. D'Adamo, a Naturopath best known for promoting the Blood type diet.
+The first writer to advocate a lectin-free diet was Peter J. D'Adamo, a naturopath best known for promoting the blood type diet.
 He argued that lectins may damage a person's blood type by interfering with digestion, food metabolism, hormones, insulin production—and so should be avoided.
 D'Adamo provided no scientific evidence nor published data for his claims, and his diet has been criticized for making inaccurate statements about biochemistry.

 Steven Gundry proposed a lectin-free diet in his book The Plant Paradox (2017).
 It excludes a large range of commonplace foods including whole grains, legumes, and most fruit, as well as the nightshade vegetables: tomatoes, potatoes, eggplant, bell peppers, and chili peppers.
 Gundry's claims about lectins are considered pseudoscience.
 His book cites studies that have nothing to do with lectins, and some that show—contrary to his own recommendations—that avoiding the whole grains wheat, barley, and rye will allow increase of harmful bacteria while diminishing helpful bacteria.